deboonstra/dissertation/README.md

 # Dissertation: Model Selection for Generalized Estimating Equations (GEEs)

+## Problem areas to explore
+- Create an information criteria that is better than QIC by accounting for the within-cluster correlation in the goodness-of-fit term.
+- Data drive method to determine the variance estimator to use for inference of $\hat{\boldsymbol{\beta}}$ for GEEs.

 ## File directories
 - `notes` contains files related to meetings or notes to share.
 - `references` contains PDF files and notes of previous research in this area.